gardener/gardener/docs/api-reference/operator.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>RuntimeDeployment is the deployment configuration for the admission in the runtime cluster.
+<p>RuntimeCluster is the deployment configuration for the admission in the runtime cluster.
 The runtime deployment
 is responsible for creating the admission controller in the runtime cluster.</p>
 </td>
 </tr>
 <tr>
 <td>
-<code>garden</code></br>
+<code>virtualCluster</code></br>
 <em>
 <a href="#operator.gardener.cloud/v1alpha1.DeploymentSpec">
 DeploymentSpec